Summary

 On this page

 Children who live on farms are more likely to be injured or killed on the farm than their parents or other farm workers.
-Over the last ten years, 15% of all deaths on farms in Australia were children under 15 years of age.
+Since 2001, children under 15 years have accounted for approximately 15% of all farm-related deaths on Australian farms (235 deaths).

-Young children in particular need a safe play area of their own where there are no major hazards, so fencing part of the yard close to the house for your child’s use is important.
-Older children can be taught about farm safety, but still need to be supervised at all times.
-Most importantly, children learn by imitation.
-If you practise and value farm safety, so will your child.
+Young children need a designated safe play area, away from major hazards.
+Fencing off part of the yard near the house helps keep them protected – ensure it has shade and engaging toys to keep them occupied.
+Older children can be taught about farm safety but still require constant supervision.
+Most importantly, children learn by watching adults – if you prioritise and practice farm safety, so will your child.

 Farm risk assessment – children

 It is recommended that you walk through your farm and assess every area according to the age and ability of your child.
 Try to see things from your child’s point of view.
-What may seem like a dull workspace to you might seem to your child like an ideal spot for play.
+What may seem like a dull workspace to you could appear to them as an exciting place to explore and play.

-Educate your children about what the hazards are and find ways to child-proof these potentially dangerous areas, using fences and locks and removing keys to machinery and vehicles.
+Educate your children about what the hazards are and take steps to make these areas safer, such as using fences and locks and removing keys to machinery and vehicles.

 General farm safety suggestions for children

-It is impossible to make your farm completely safe, but you can minimise the risks.
-General safety suggestions include:
+It is impossible to make your farm completely risk-free, however you can take steps to reduce dangers.
+Suggestions include:

 - Fence off a safe play area close to the house.

-- Fence off all water sources such as dams, ponds, septic tanks, sheep dips, pools and creeks.
+- Where possible, fence off all water sources such as dams, ponds, septic tanks, sheep dips, pools and creeks.

-- Make sure that hazardous areas are locked and inaccessible.
+- Make sure that hazardous areas are locked and inaccessible (e.g. chemical and gun storage).

 - Ensure electrical equipment and other dangerous materials are out of reach of children.